TallDave67/parallel-host-accessor-waits-for-asynchronous-kernel-execution/README.md

 # Parallel: Host Accessor Waits for Asynchronous Kernel Execution (DPC++)

 Using Intel's oneAPI DPC++.
 The kernel function invoked by a command group submitted to a queue will execute asynchronously.
 By contrast, the host call to submit the command group returns immediately.
-One way to make the host wait for kernel execution to complete is for the host to acquire a host_accessor to a buffer used by the kernel.
+One way to make the host wait for kernel execution to complete is for the host to acquire an accessor to a buffer used by the kernel.

 Linux distro "Pop!_OS 21.04"